-Growing numbers of families are finding it difficult to cover the costs of a funeral for their loved one, with many resorting to using their own savings or investments, a credit card or even taking out a loan to cover the cost.
+With the cost of funerals continuing to rise, growing numbers of families are finding it difficult to cover the costs of a funeral for their loved one, with many resorting to using their own savings or investments, a credit card or even taking out a loan.

 Fortunately, there are several ways you can reduce funeral costs.
 Learn more about what average funeral costs look like and how to reduce funeral costs below.